oalders/no-hugging-no-learning/slides.md

 ### Did I learn?

+* Had basically zero knowledge of Minion implementation
-I knew nothing about `Minion`, so yes, I had to learn a fair bit.
-Luckily, there's not much you need to learn in order to get up and running.
-It also helped me avoid a lot of really convoluted cron job logic, so on the whole I think this was faster than sticking with what I already knew.
+* But, there's not much you need to learn in order to get up and running
+* Minimized a lot of really convoluted cron job logic
+* This probably saved me  time in the long run

 ---